With less than two months away from the legalization of cannabis many students are wondering what will happen on Illinois State University’s campus.

 The main difference will be that cannabis will not be handled in the criminal way like is now.
 Cannabis is still illegal on campus according to the student conduct policy.
 Even if students are 21 years or older cannabis is not allowed on campus.

-If someone is caught with cannabis now housing would call Illinois State University Police Department.
+Currently, if someone is caught with cannabis housing would call the Illinois State University Police Department.
 Next year when this goes into effect students will have their cannabis confiscated and destroyed like they do now with alcohol.
-However the difference is housing won’t call this police anymore unless there is a large amount or different types of drugs.
+However, the difference is housing won’t call the police anymore unless there is a large amount or different types of drugs.

 There will be training for the Resident Assistants as well as some bulletin boards posters by campus about how it’s still illegal on campus.